 On aura toujours rendez-vous

 Welcome to Jamais Plus, a one page shrine dedicated to the French musical adaptation of Antoine de Saint-Exupéry’s novella Le Petit Prince (The Little Prince) from 2002, created as part of Amassment’s One Page, One Month: ENCORE Marathon.
-The current layout was optimized for Chrome and desktop view.

 This shrine offers an in-depth look into one of numerous musical interpretations of Le Petit Prince and assumes that you are already familiar with the work itself — if you aren’t, I urge you to go on that brief, but profound journey.
 The musical has been fully uploaded to YouTube, with English subtitles provided by roughdiamond5.
 Whether DVDs of the musical can still be acquired from primary sources I do not know, though Amazon seems to have some in stock depending on where you live (prices may vary drastically), but the soundtrack is available for purchase on the iTunes Store.